 The Texas Department of Public Safety collects crash reports submitted by law enforcement officers.
 Both are available to the public by following the links provided below.
 These forms can be submitted for a processing fee through the Texas DPS site:

 This report is completed by a law enforcement officer investigating a traffic crash when apparent damage is $1,000 or more, or when the crash resulted in injury or death.

 Email the police officer to request the other driver's information (if possible)

 You can now order accident reports on-line! (click here)

-Reports can be printed from the internet 24 hours a day, 7 days a week for a $10.00 fee.
+Reports can be printed from the internet 24 hours a day, 7 days a week for an $11.00 fee.
 Please allow 3-5 days after the accident has occurred before attempting to access the reports.
-Hit and run accidents may require additional time.

 Simply click on the link above to access the site or type the following address into your computer's browser: http://seguintx.policereports.us